innoskrit/object-oriented-programming-java/src/main/java/in/innoskrit/exercises/library_management_system/problem-statement.md

 ## Library Management System

 ### Problem Statement:
 Create a Library Management System that can handle books and patrons.
 The system should allow librarians to add, remove, and update books in the library.
 Patrons can borrow and return books.
-Each book has attributes like title, author, ISBN, and availability status.
-Patrons have attributes like name, membership ID, and a list of borrowed books.
+Each book has attributes like title, author, id, and availability status.
+Patrons have attributes like id, name, and a list of borrowed books.

 ### Functionality: